-- Deliver announcement posters to places of participation: distribute posters, application forms, and prize information to schools, churches, homeschool groups, religious education classes, and all that you've identified as participants or potential participants. - Communicate procedures with Contest participant groups: include instructions to have their students write their name, county, school, phone number, and grade on the Local Contest Application and ALSO lightly on the back of their entries (not the front).
-This is for identification purposes in case their entries get separated from their application forms. - Encourage participation : mention the cash prizes and the display of winners' entries at the Conference; be sure to invite them to attend the Conference. - Perform follow-up calls/visits: to encourage participation and answer any questions; this is something assistants can do, particularly with those groups they initially contacted.
+- Deliver announcement posters to places of participation: distribute posters, application forms, and prize information to schools, churches, homeschool groups, religious education classes, and all that you've identified as participants or potential participants. - Communicate procedures with Contest participant groups: include instructions to have their students write their name, county, school, phone number, and grade on the Local Contest Drawing and Essay Application.
+For the essays, encourage students to also lightly write their names on the back of their entries (not the front).
+This is for identification purposes in case the essay entries get separated from their application forms. - Encourage participation : mention the cash prizes and the display of winners' entries at the Conference; be sure to invite them to attend the Conference. - Perform follow-up calls/visits: to encourage participation and answer any questions; this is something assistants can do, particularly with those groups they initially contacted.